 10 Sep Need Dentures?
 10 Most Common Questions Answered!

 If your dentist or dental prosthetist has recently suggested that you need dentures, there are probably a few things you’d like to know.
-So we’ve rounded up 10 of the most common questions to give you the facts you need.
+We’ve rounded up 10 of the most common questions to give you the facts you need.

 But remember, if you still have a question, give our clinic a call; we’ll only be too happy to help.